 Earn a $200 cash rewards bonus after spending $500 in purchases in the first 3 months

-- 0% intro APR for 15 months from account opening on purchases and qualifying balance transfers, then a 20.24%, 25.24%, or 29.99% variable APR; balance transfers made within 120 days qualify for the intro rate and fee of 3% then a BT fee of up to 5%, min: $5
+- 0% intro APR for 15 months from account opening on purchases and qualifying balance transfers.
+20.24%, 25.24%, or 29.99% Variable APR thereafter; balance transfers made within 120 days qualify for the intro rate and fee of 3% then a BT fee of up to 5%, min: $5.

-- Get up to $600 of cell phone protection against damage or theft when you pay your monthly cell phone bill with your eligible Wells Fargo card (subject to a $25 deductible)
+- Up to $600 of cell phone protection against damage or theft.
+Subject to a $25 deductible.

 Is a Balance Transfer the Right Option for You?

 Consider a balance transfer if your credit qualifies you for a card with a promotional 0% APR period and you can commit to paying off the whole balance, or at least a significant portion of it, in that time.
 A balance transfer might also be a good option if you can find a card with no balance transfer fee or the amount you'd pay in fees wouldn't cut notably into your savings.